-The purpose of this handbook is to supply you and your son/daughter with information about the secondary schools in Hobbs Municipal School District.
+The purpose of this handbook is to supply you and your son/daughter with the information about the secondary schools in Hobbs Municipal School District.
 Please feel free to confer with teachers and the administration when you deem it necessary.
-Additional copies are available at each Middle School, and at the Central Administration Offices located at 1515 E. Sanger.
+Copies of this handbook are available at the Hobbs Schools website: www.hobbsschools.net.
+Printed copies can be obtained at each Middle School and at the Central Administration Offices located at 1515 E. Sanger.